ctgreybeard/SwiftCustomControl/README.md

 1. Within this initializer you can see the sample code.
 Here is what it is doing ...

-    * Create a NSNIB from the name of the class found in the Bundle that belongs to that class.
+    * Create a `NSNib` from the name of the class.
+Look in the Bundle that belongs to that class.
-Our class will "own" that NSNIB instance.
+Our class will "own" that `NSNib` instance.
     * `instantiate` that NIB.
 The important thing that happens here is that all the IBOutlet and IBAction references are established.
-I think awakwFromNIB is also called at that time.
+I think `awakeFromNIB` is also called at that time.
 It's interesting to note that this will be the *second* time `awakeFromNIB` is called, the first time no bindings were established.
-I origimally thought that was a bug but I believe it is because that at that time there was no NIB or, perhaps, a null NIB in control.
+I originally thought that was a bug but I believe it is because that at that time there was no NIB or, perhaps, an empty NIB in control.
+    * Recreate all of the existing contraints by copying them from the old view replacing the old view where it appears with our new view.
+We'll use them in a bit.

-    * Add each of the top-level views that appear under the top-level NSView in the XIB.
+    * Add each of the subviews that appear under the top-level `NSView` in the XIB to ourself as subviews.
 **This is a bit of magic.**
-When you do this these views (in our sample there is only one but there may be multiple if that's what you need) are detached from the NSView in the XIB and reattached to the custom class.
+When you do this these views (in our sample there is only one but there may be multiple if that's what you need) are detached from the NSView in the XIB and reattached to the new custom view.
 They are now within our view hierarchy.
+They have also lost any constraints that related to the old top view.
+We fix that next.
     * Re-establish the constraints in the views.
-Because they have been pulled from the "old" view and added as subviews for ourself all of their constraints relationships have been deleted.
-This took me a while to figure out and there may be other ways of re-establishing the constraints.
+This took me a while to figure out why my view wasn't laid out correctly, they had lost all of their constraints so we have to put them back.
-You may even be able to read them from the old NIB/NSView, modify the targets, then put them back under our instance.
-I will leave that as an exercize to the student.
-If you do attempt this then you can pull the contraints from `topView` *after* the `instantiate` and *before* the `addSubview`.
-Then modify the contraints and rewapply them *after* the `addSubview`.

-    * Done
+    * You're Done

 Your custom class should now appear in Interface Builder and in your app.